falafelese519/falafelese519.github.io/README.md

 It’s the cheapest (around $7) ESP32 dev board that offers an onboard camera module,  MicroSD card support, and 4MB PSRAM at the same time.
 Since the board does not have a conventional USB port, you will have to use either an FTDI programmer, or an add-on HAT, or an Arduino UNO along with the Arduino IDE/ESP-IDF DEV tools to upload codes to it.

 A bit more detail about some feature or accomplishment you found particularly satisfying.

+As we are using a lot of sensors and modules, we did face some challenges in integrating all of them together.
+But we are satisfied that we were able to integrate everything, and the project turned out as planned and designed.
+The end to end functioning from detection to image upload along with solenoid latching/unlatching is something we found satisfactory, given that we built it from scratch.
+Some extra hardware was also used for stepping down the voltage and we also designed a small circuitry for the solenoid to function properly.

 An explanation of the PIO part of your code, including a diagram of the overal logic, as well as an introduction to the RP2040 PIO module and what makes it a unique asset for a microcontroller.